-In this video, I will go through five Photoshop tricks and tips that you probably don’t know.
+In this video, I will describe five Photoshop tricks and tips you probably don’t know.

-Here’s a quick overview of the Photoshop tricks and techniques shown in this video.
+Here’s a quick overview of this video’s Photoshop tricks and techniques.

 Table of contents